evialv/Graph-Search/README.md

 # Graph-Search
+## K-centers Problem ##
-Brute-Force,Greedy and our own Algorithm implementation for the k-centers problem
+* Our Algorithm implementation for the k-centers problem was awarded as the best scoring one in the entire class.